-Three Best Stock Simulators
+The Three Best Stock Simulators

 Before the age of the internet, old-school traders, brokers, and certified public accountants (CPAs) used pen and paper for drawing charts and entering orders.
-(Back in the day when stock market orders were written on paper and then rushed from a brokerage firm’s order desk to the appropriate floor trader, appropriately named stock market “runners” were hired at least partially based on how fast they could run.)
-The difficulties with the traditional paper trading were endless, posing a variety of hazards that included being unable to read whatever someone scribbled or, at the end of the day, being unable to find all the scraps of paper that documented the day’s trading.
+(Back in the day, stock market orders were written on paper and then rushed from a brokerage firm’s order desk to a floor trader.
+Appropriately named stock market “runners” were hired at least partially based on how fast they could run.)
+The difficulties with traditional paper trading were endless, posing a variety of hazards.
+One of the most common problems was being unable to read whatever someone scribbled.
+Another was, at day’s end, being unable to find all the scraps of paper that documented the day’s trading.

 Enter the present day and the advantages offered by high-speed computers, software, the internet, and all its associated technology.
-One of the major advances – and a boon for money managers, brokers, and financial advisors of any type – made possible by the development of sophisticated computer programs is the ability to create the best stock simulators, or trading simulators for practicing trading techniques and testing out trading strategies.
+One of the major advances – and a boon for money managers, brokers, and financial advisors of any type – made possible by the development of sophisticated computer programs is the ability to create the best stock simulators or trading simulators for practicing trading techniques and testing out trading strategies.

 This simulator isn’t just for beginners though.
 It offers sophisticated trading and investing simulations with the ability to practice trading global stocks, ETFs, mutual funds, options, and even commodity futures.

 As soon as you sign up, you are instantly offered access to thousands of articles, quotes, charts, Wall Street analyst ratings, news, and financial statements from publicly-traded companies.
 A complete package, HowTheMarketWorks provides users with tools such as financial calculators, lesson plan rubrics for teachers, and hours of informative and entertaining videos.